 - Does the secondary school's culture match the primary school's, or are they quite different?

 Some students benefit from continuity.
 Others need a fresh start.
 Affiliation is an advantage, not an obligation.
+If you are uncertain about affiliation choices, consider how the secondary school's academic programmes align with your child's subject strengths, especially under Full SBB.

 Single-Sex vs Co-Educational